Fishing Club Constitution

 Section 1: Committee Structure

 Committee shall be determined upon importance/need of the group by the group.

 Section 2: Special/Ad-Hoc Committees

 Special committees will too be determined by the importance/need of the group

 Article VIII: Finances

 Section 1: Co-Funding Board

-Yes, our Club will apply for CFB Monies.
-If allocated our club will follow all CFP and institutional regulations.
+Yes, our Club and its competitive subdivision will apply for CFB Monies.
+If allocated, our club will follow all CFP and institutional regulations.

 Section 2: Honorariums